-First and foremost, If you have recently used any type of commercial dyes, color rinses, or straighteners on your hair, you'd be wise to test any herbal mixture before applying it to your
+First and foremost, If you have recently used any type of commercial dyes, color rinses, or straighteners on your hair, you'd be wise to test any herbal mixture before applying it to your hair, since chemical residues left in your locks make it impossible to predict the outcome of the natural treatment and could result in unwanted effects.
+(Such as streaking, weird coloration, etc).

 Highlights for Brunettes